What to Pack in a Bat Bag (besides a Bat)

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-A good bat bag is an important piece of gear for any baseball player.
-Not only does it need to be large enough to carry your bat, helmet, and other important gear, but it has to be sturdy and roomy enough to hold everything else your player needs in the dugout during a game or tournament.
+A good baseball bat bag is an important piece of gear for any baseball player.
+Not only does it need to be large enough to carry bats, helmet, and other important gear, but it has to be sturdy and roomy enough to hold everything else your player needs in the dugout during a game or tournament.

-If you need a bat bag recommendation, here are two we recommend.
+If you need a baseball bat bag recommendation, here are two we recommend.

 Kids 12 and up: If your older kid has multiple bats and a lot of gear to carry around, the Boombah Superpack Bat Pack is perfect.
-It is HUGE, holds 4 bats, and is well constructed and durable enough to prevent rips and tears.
+As far as baseball bat bags go, it’s HUGE, holds 4 bats, and is well constructed and durable enough to prevent rips and tears.
 The central compartment has tons of room for a batting helmet.
 It also has separate compartments that can be used batting gloves, cell phone, wallet, slides, or comfort gear.

 My favorite feature is the separate vented cleats compartment at the bottom of the bag, which keeps stinky cleats away from everything else.
 Because of the larger size, it’s definitely more appropriate for a tween or older player who has multiple bats and can handle the larger size.